AgkTF/screenEntertainmentGuide/to-do.md

 ☐ Footer

-☐ Children with the same key in Fullcast component
+☐ Children with the same key in `Fullcast` component

 ☐ Show little movie preview on hover in person page

 ☐ solution to unreachable images

+☐ the `Link` component wraps around the image as well as the text.

+☐ see more button of more like this section

 ☐ Movie ratings as icons

-☐ Click on photo goes to another page
+☐ Make the roles into a subtle table